 Vertical lines of the rule of thirds

-But bear in mind another compositional rule – the left to right rule.
+But bear in mind another compositional technique – the left to right rule of composition.

 This rule states that when there’s movement in an image, like a cyclist whizzing through the frame, that it should be from left to right.
 Because that’s how most cultures read – left to right.
 This is slightly controversial, because it doesn’t bear in mind cultures that don’t read from left to right or from top to bottom.